 3. Your Legal Rights

-As a data subject, you have the right to be informed about Our collection and use of personal data under the GDPR, which this Privacy Notice has been designed to uphold.
+As a data subject, you have the right to be informed about Our collection and use of personal data under applicable data privacy laws such as the GDPR (which this Privacy Notice has been designed to uphold).
 You also have the right to:

 - Request access to your personal data (commonly known as a "data subject access request").
 This enables you to receive a copy of the personal data We hold about you and to check that We are lawfully processing it.

 - Request correction of the personal data that We hold about you.
 This enables you to have any incomplete or inaccurate data We hold about you corrected, though We may need to verify the accuracy of any new data you provide to Us.